inuwali/CrowdCountingConsortium-data-import/README.md

     - Added fields
     - Renamed fields
     - Split fields
+- The `event_type` field contains variants of equivalent values.

 ## Contents

+### Documentation

 `All fields summary.txt` contains comma-separated lists of all fields in each data set.

 `Guide to fields by phase.csv` summarizes all fields across the three phases and documents the changes (additions, deletions, etc.)

+### Processing

+Files are listed in order of use; the end result is a table named `fullData_consolidated` containing rationalized, clean, deduped data with consolidated "event_type"s.

-`Cleanup.txt` contains Grep commands to fix the errors prior to import.
+`Cleanup.txt` contains Grep commands to fix errors in each table prior to import.

-`Setup.R` contains R commands to set up the environment.
+`Setup.R` contains commands to set up the environment.

-`Import phase <n>.R` contain R commands to import the data from each file.
+`Import phase <n>.R` contain commands to import the data from each file.

-`Merge.R` contains R commands to rationalize the tables and merge them into a single table.
+`Merge.R` contains commands to rationalize the tables and merge them into a single table.

+`Consolidate event types.R` contains coalesce equivalent values in the `event_type` column.
+For example, "bicycle rally", "bike ride", and "bicycle ride" all become "bike rally".

 ## References